Estimated reading time: 17 minutes

-Talk to your insurance company about open houses and theft to make sure you are covered in the event something should happen.
-Ask them what is acceptable and not acceptable when it comes to home protection.
+Talk to your insurance company about open houses and theft to ensure you are covered if something happens.

 - What if someone injures themselves while viewing your property during an open house?

 It’s always good to find out just in case and don’t feel silly asking your insurance company these questions, not your realtor.
-Remember who pays the bill in the end if there is an insurance claim.
+Remember who pays the bill if there is an insurance claim.

 There’s always a buyer somewhere.